Which is a corrosion inhibitor?

 C. Depending on the protection mode, the following types of corrosion inhibitors are found:

-- Chemical passivators (Nitrites, Chromates, Zinc molybdate, etc)
+- Chemical passivation (Nitrites, Chromates, Zinc molybdate, etc)

-- Adsorption inhibitors (quinolines, sulfur atoms in thio compounds, nitrogen atoms in amines, and oxygen atoms in aldehydes)
+- Adsorption inhibitors (quinolines, sulfur atoms in these compounds, nitrogen atoms in amines, and oxygen atoms in aldehydes)

 - Film-forming inhibitors (Zinc and calcium salts, Benzoate, etc)

 - Vapor phase corrosion inhibitors (Dicyclohexylamine chromate, benzotriazole, Phenyl thiourea, cyclohexylamine, dicyclohexylamine nitrite, etc.)